 A student who is eligible to remain at the

 A minimum cumulative 2.0 grade point average is required for graduation in all curricula.
 A higher average may be required by the individual department, college, school, or program.

-Students who matriculated to the University in Fall 2012 and after must have a minimum C (2.00) cumulative grade point average across all courses used to satisfy major degree requirements, minor requirements, and undergraduate certificate requirements.
+Students who matriculated to the University in Fall 2012 and after must have a minimum C (2.00) cumulative grade point average across all courses used to satisfy major degree requirements, minor requirements, and undergraduate certificate requirements, respectively.
 Individual department, college, school, or program requirements may exceed this minimum.